 The JobsOhio Innovation Fund

 - JobsOhio recently announced a new Innovation Fund for Ohio start-ups.
 Totaling up to $50 million, the fund will make loans available to eligible businesses during the COVID-19 crisis.
 They will use convertible loans, side by side with cash co-invested from existing investors, toward Ohio’s most promising and innovative companies.
-FAQ JobsOhio has an excellent resource guide with several new programs they have established in three short weeks.
+JobsOhio has an excellent resource guide with several new programs they have established in three short weeks.

 Workforce Retention Loan (A program for existing JobsOhio client businesses only)

 - Forgivable, six-month interest-free loan to companies who would use the loan to retain their workforce and act as a credit line for payroll.
 Targeted to medium size private companies with least $50,000/month in hourly payroll workers.
 After 6-months, if employees are still working, the loan is forgiven.
 JobsOhio will invest up to $100 million.
 This loan will impact and support thousands of workers across Ohio.

 Community Banks Partnership Pilot (Program for small business in Ohio’s small communities)

 - Partnership with 2 Ohio community banks to support their existing loan portfolio.
 JobsOhio will invest up to $50 million in loan guarantees enabling partnering banks to extend $500 million more business lending across the state.
 (Almost all the businesses supported will likely be OUTSIDE of the current JobsOhio client portfolio)